What Contractors Need to Know About the Roof Insurance Claims Process

 Roof Insurance Claims Process

 While roofing insurance claims likely won’t happen every day, you must be prepared for when the situation arises.
-Here are the five major steps in the roofing insurance claims process.
+Here are the six major steps in the roofing insurance claims process.

 1. Contractor Roof Damage Inspection

 The process for roofing contractors usually starts with a phone call from a customer needing an inspection.
-Your job is to inspect the damaged roof, list exactly what is damaged, and offer your expert opinion on what they need to repair.
+Your job is to inspect the damaged roof, list exactly what is damaged, and offer your expert opinion on what needs repairs.

-It’s crucial to keep detailed records and notes about your inspection because you’ll need them later to explain your findings to the insurance adjuster.
+Take detailed notes and high-quality photographs to document all damage; you’ll need them later to explain your findings to the insurance adjuster.
 Roofing software can make storing and organizing detailed notes and records about a job easier.

 If the customer’s claim is approved, you’ll want to convince the customer that you’re the roofer for the job.

 It’s important to note that the insurance adjuster is king in this situation.
 It’s up to them to determine if there’s damage and if the insurance will cover it.
-It doesn’t matter if an experienced roofer guarantees there is damage with complete certainty—if the insurance adjuster disagrees, that’s the final decision.
+It doesn’t matter if an experienced roofer says there’s damage with complete certainty—if the insurance adjuster disagrees, that’s the final decision.

 During the insurance adjuster inspection, you should be on-site to answer any questions and provide additional insight into your findings.
-This meeting is your opportunity to advocate for the customer and explain your assessment.
+This meeting is your chance to advocate for your customer and explain your assessment.

 Once the insurance company gets the report, they then evaluate the damage assessment claim to determine what to give the customer for the repair project.